postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 Adapt the database name, account host, prefix, table mappings, and engine.
 The script never creates accounts or grants privileges.

-## 8. Optionally import SMTP defaults from Perl
+## 8. Optionally import settings from Perl

 To read supported SMTP values from the existing Perl configuration: